You might already know how to give feedback or how to receive feedback. But what about assessing your own performance and giving self-feedback?

 9. Provide feedback about the organisation

 Companies not only want their employees to care about the organisation, but they also want to get their input on how to improve.
-Especially in times of the Great Resignation, employers want to build a great place to work to keep employee retention rates as low as possible.
+Especially in times of the Great Resignation, employers want to build a great place to work to keep employee retention rates as high as possible.

 That’s why your self-evaluation should also include a part where you provide feedback to the organisation.
 Say what they’re doing well, but also give suggestions on how to improve.
 Just bear in mind that when you criticise, you do it by providing constructive criticism.

 10. Don’t forget to proofread!